habitat-sh/habitat/www/source/tutorials/getting-started-process-build.html.md

 To show the portability of Habitat, you will export and run a Habitat service from within a Docker container through the following steps:

 1. If you are not in the studio environment, change over to your plan directory and enter the studio.
-(Remember to replace `myorigin` with the name of the origin key you created during `hab setup`.
-For the examples in this tutorial, it will be set to "myorigin")

         cd ~/plans/mytutorialapp
-        hab studio -k myorigin enter
+        hab studio enter

+    For Linux, run `sudo hab studio enter` instead.

+    > Note: When you created an origin key pair in `hab setup`, you were also asked if you wanted to setup a default origin.
+If you said yes, then the `HAB_ORIGIN` environment variable is overridden for you with the default origin name you created.
+This action will also import the secret origin key that matches the overridden origin name when you call `hab studio enter`.

 2. Build your mytutorialapp package.